Research

 Research Mode answers are linked to a pseudonymous player UUID.
 Email addresses are held only in Supabase Auth and are never stored in research tables.
 The research tables record:

-• Player answer and confidence level (GUESSING / LIKELY / CERTAIN)
+- Player answer, confidence level (GUESSING / LIKELY / CERTAIN), and input method (button or keyboard)

 Professional background